Quasi-quadratic modules in valuation ring and valued field: Appendix: When is of characteristic two

 We can prove the assertion (2) similarly to Proposition \ref{prop:ring1} other than the assertion that $x_1+x_2 \in \Gamma_2(S,M)$ when $\val(x_1)=\val(x_2)$ and $\mylcp(x_1)+\mylcp(x_2)=0$.
 In this case, we get $\val(x_1+x_2)>\val(x_1)$ by Corollary \ref{cor:psudo_lemlem} and we have $x_1+x_2 \in \Gamma_2(S,M)$. \end{proof}

 We give a structure theorem for quasi-quadratic modules. \begin{theorem}[Structure theorem] Let $(K,\val)$ be a valued field whose residue class field is of characteristic two.
 Assume that every strict unit in $K$ admits a square root.
 Let $A$ be a subring of the valued field $K$ containing the valuation ring $B$ and $\mathcal M$ be a nonzero proper quasi-quadratic module of $A$.
-The subset $S=\val(\mathcal M)$ of $\val (A)$ is well-behaved and only one of the following conditions is satisfied: \begin{enumerate} \item[(1)] Smallest elements of $S$ do not exist, and the equality holds true. \item[(2)] We have $A=B$, and $S$ has the smallest element $g_{\min}$.
+The subset $S=\val(\mathcal M)$ of $\val (A)$ is well-behaved and only one of the following conditions is satisfied: \begin{enumerate} \item[(1)] $S$ has no smallest element, and the equality holds true. \item[(2)] We have $A=B$, and $S$ contains a smallest element $g_{\min}$.
 In addition, the equality holds true. \end{enumerate} \end{theorem} \begin{proof} The first target is to prove that $S$ is well-behaved.
 We demonstrate the condition (i) of Definition \ref{def:char_two1} is satisfied.
 Take $g \in S$ and $h \in \val(A^\times)$.
 We have $g \geq e$ by Corollary \ref{cor:char_two2} because $\mathcal M$ is proper.
 Assume for contradiction that $g < h$.
-We have $g \in \val(A^\times)$ because $\val(A^\times)$ is convex by Lemma \ref{lem:convex_basic2}.
+We have $g \in \val(A^\times)$ because $\val(A^\times)$ is convex by Lemma \ref{lem:convex_basic2}(1).
 We get $A=B$ and $g=e$ by Corollary \ref{cor:char_two3} because $\mathcal M$ is proper.
 In this case, we get $h \in \val(A^\times)=\val(B^\times)=\{e\}$.
 It is a contradiction to the assumption that $g<h$.

 We next show that the condition (ii) holds true.
 Take $g \in S$ and $h \in \val(A)$.
 We want to show that $gh \in S$.
 There is nothing to prove when $h=e$.
 We may assume that $h \neq e$.
 Take $w \in A$ and $x \in \mathcal M$ with $h=\val(w)$ and $g=\val(x)$.
 We can take $u,v \in A$ with $w=u^2+v^2$ by Lemma \ref{lem:char_two1}.
 Therefore, we obtain $wx=(u^2+v^2)x \in \mathcal M$ because $\mathcal M$ is a quasi-quadratic module.
 It implies that $gh =\val(wx) \in S$.
 We have demonstrated that $S$ is well-behaved.